LuisMunoz25/Tic-Tac-Toe-game/README.md

-### TIC-TAC-TOE
+### Tic-Tac-Toe Game
-## This repository was created by doing vibe-coding as part of my exercises
+### This repository was created by practicing "vibe coding" as part of my exercises on codecademy